 No immediate legal or financial concerns arise, however at the instruction of the Mayor, this will be a 10 year strategy, and as such, financial commitments will be required over the next 10 years.
-The current Home Office grant funding agreement for the Violence Reduction Unit runs until March 2025, and funding beyond that date will be subject to future government spending reviews.
+The current Home Office grant funding agreement for the Violence Reduction Unit runs until March 2025 and so at this stage the financial picture beyond this date is uncertain.